kyle-ilantzis/shutdowntimer/README.md

 ##Other##

-No support for systems yet.
+No support for other systems yet.

 #License#